tinythings/sysinspect/docs/genusage/secure_transport.rst

 In normal use, Sysinspect handles:

 - preparing transport state when a Minion is registered
+- persisting the master's RSA public key on the minion during onboarding
 - refreshing transport state when services start
 - tracking the information needed to re-establish trust